onqtam/headjack/docs/why/quotes_to_fix_later_with_internet.md

 Bonabeau, E. (2009).
 Decisions 2.0: The power of collective intelligence.
 MIT Sloan http://www.worldwideopen.org/uploads/groups_bull/files/30/decision%202.0.pdf

+Axelrod, R., and M. D. Cohen.
+(1999).
+Harnessing Complexity: Organizational Implications of a Scientific Frontier.
+Free Press

+Heylighen, F. (2004): "Mediator Evolution: a general scenario for the origin of dynamical hierarchies"

+Corning, P.A.
+(1998).
+“The synergism hypothesis”: On the concept of synergy and its role in the evolution of complex systems.
+Journal of Social and Evolutionary Systems

 De Alfaro, L., Kulshreshtha, A., Pye, I., & Adler, B. T. (2011).
 Reputation systems for open collaboration.
 Communications of the ACM, 54(8), 81–87.
 Retrieved from http://dl.acm.org/citation.cfm?id=1978560